Check dhcp-scope-usage

 --winrm-hostname WINRM_HOSTNAME

-Target Windows computer on which the Windows commands
+Target Windows computer on which the command will be

 --winrm-password WINRM_PASSWORD